johnnyyangdiamond/jammming/README.md

 7. **Save Playlist**: To save your playlist to your Spotify account, click the "SAVE TO SPOTIFY" button.
 It will prompt you to confirm the action.

+## Known Issues

+### No Audio Preview On Some Tracks

+Description: Some tracks dont play sound because the spotify api did not fetch an audio preview for that specific track

+Steps to Reproduce:

+1. Search a song
+2. Click on all the songs and there will be a few that don't have audio

+### Search Does Not Work The First Time

+Description: The first time a song is searched, the tracks will show for a split second and disappear.
+The search works fine after that.

+Steps to Reproduce:

+1. Refresh browser
+2. Search a song

 ## Technologies Used

 - React: JavaScript library for building user interfaces.